 - Urine glucose.
 Normally, in the general analysis of urine, glucose is not determined.
 It appears when its blood level reaches 10 mmol / L or more.
 If you are constantly monitoring your blood sugar, then there is little point in urine testing.
 And yet a doctor can prescribe it.

-- Protein level in urine.
-This test must be taken every 6 months for type I diabetes, once a year for type II diabetes.
+- The protein level in urine.
+This test must be taken every 6 months for type I diabetes, and once a year for type II diabetes.